 The Clentaminator’s Green Solution ammo can purify any kind of evil biome.
 It also converts the Glowing Mushroom biome to a regular jungle.
 However, this solution can only be bought from the Steampunker in locations other than the Halo.
 This solution can be bought for 25 silver leading to a costly removal of infections.

-Nonetheless, the Clentaminator is the fastest method to get rid of the Hallow biome.
+Nonetheless, the Clentaminator is the fastest method to eliminate the Hallow biome.
 Therefore, the price is worth it in most cases.

 Sprinkling Vile Powder or throwing Unholy Water is another great way of removing the Hallow biome.
-However, you will need to have an Alchemy Station at hand to successfully craft the mentioned items.
+However, you will need to have an Alchemy Station at hand to craft the mentioned items successfully.
 With that said, here are the recipes for components needed to craft Vicious / Vile Powder and Unholy Water:

 Here is the recipe for Unholy Water along with its components: